LABMP 590: Technology and the Future of Medicine

 Course Evaluation and Deadlines

 To accommodate shy students, participation on online forums related to the course can also count toward the class participation grade, and during class the students also have the option of texting their questions to Dr. Solez and having him ask them out loud without revealing the identity of the questioner.
-The texting should be conducted over University WiFi with phones on Airplane mode and not using a cellular connection.
-Cellular connections are poor in the lecture hall CCIS L1-140 and cell phones can produce interference that interferes with the audio tract of the video recording.

 Evaluation Grading in General: